 Although it mainly uses the same ingredients as for poached pears, the main difference here is that you don't want to use too much liquid.
 You want to create a nice, crispy outside layer on the fruit but not cook it overall.

-Poached Pears are absolutely delicious eaten alone or in a cake - like this Double Chocolate Cake with Spiced Poached Pears - but this is not the texture of fruit you want for this recipe.
+Poached Pears are absolutely delicious eaten alone or in a cake, but this is not the texture of fruit you want for this recipe.
 Remember that the fruits will continue to cook in the oven, so you do not need to worry about fully cooking them in the pan.

 Assembling the Tarte Tatin with Pears